michaelt/streaming-network-tcp-examples/README.md

     -   a proxy on 4003 that asks for demands authorization before condescending to send user input to the angry server on 4000

+The following remarks will require that eight instances of a terminal all be opened in the main directory.

 Since most examples use the uppercasing service, we start it in one terminal